 Meghri is located in the southern part of Armenia, in Syunik Region and borders on Iran.
 The city is on the shores of Meghri River, surrounded by Zangezur Mountains from the northeastern part, and Meghri mountain chain from the southwestern part, at an average height of 610 meters above sea level.

-The second neighborhood is located on the right bank of the river, in the western part of Meghri.
-It is considered to be one of the oldest towns of Armenia, in its area were found the remains and the ruins from Iron millennium.
+The first one is located on the left bank of Meghri river, the second neighbourhood is on the right bank of the river.
+It is considered to be one of the oldest towns of Armenia: remains and ruins from the Iron millennium were discovered in the area of the town.

 The city has been settled since the Bronze Age.
-Many archaeological monuments were found here which date back to the 7th-6th century BC during a period of Urartu kingdom.
+Many archaeological monuments were found here which date back to the 7th-6th century BC (period of Urartu kingdom).
 In 1105, Meghri was occupied by the Seljuks and the town was completely destroyed.

 In 2016, Meghri was enlarged including villages of Agarak, Alvank, Aygedzor, Gudemnis, Karchevan, Kuris, Lehvaz, Lichk, Nrnadzor, Shvanidzor, Tashtun, Tkhkut, Vahravar, and Vardanidzor.

-The surrounding areas of the town are known as Prime Butterfly Area.
-Here are found a number of rare and endangered species of butterflies, such as Gegenes Nostradamus, Papilio alexanor, Cupido argiades, Polyommatus damonides, and others.
+Meghri has a public library which was founded in 1882, also a cultural centre and the children's school of art.
+The surrounding areas of the town are known as the Prime Butterfly Area.
+Here a number of rare and endangered species of butterflies, such as Gegenes Nostradamus, Papilio Alexanor, Cupido Argiades, Polyommatus Damonides, and others are found.